shafiuzzaman-md/stase_symex/README.md

  Where::
 - Inserts the assertion at the specified line in the target source file

-- Loads the driver .c file
+- Loads the driver.c file

 - Compiles the driver together with stubs into LLVM bitcode